Epochi/knucks-bots/README.md

 # Project Structure

 * /game - files for controlling the game
-* /agents - have RL agents that are able to play the game
+* /agents - reinforment learning agents that are able to play the game
-* /training - have scripts that play the game using the agents to train model.
-The training scripts can use different modifiers that the agents accept
+* /training - scripts for training the agents versus eachother and saving models
 * /models - models of the trained agents
 * /notebooks - jupyter notebooks comparing different model win rates
 * /tests - unit tests
-* /play - files for manual play against one of the models
+* /utils - shared utilty functions for the above

 # Running the project